austinmartinez12/marine-aquaculture-suitability-mapping/README.md

 #### Purpose

-The purpose of this repository is to create a function that shows you which Exclusive Economic Zones (EEZs) along the U.S. West Coast have the most potential for developing marine aquaculture with a map.
+The purpose of this repository was to create a function that shows you which Exclusive Economic Zones (EEZs) along the U.S. West Coast have the most potential for developing marine aquaculture with a map.
 The only arguments needed for this function are minimum and maximum sea surface temperature, minimum and maximum depth, and the name of the species of interest.

 #### Contents